AlacrisIO/meta/plan.md

 # Plan

-Identify the Skills & Time required for each part of the project
+Identify the Skills & Time required for each part of the project... to reach technological demo

-## Tasks
+## To Reach Technological Demo

 ### Logical Specification